Edwin Chadwick: Public Health Act

 Chadwick's report led to the Public Health Act 1848, which was the first instance of the British government taking responsibility for the health of its citizens.
-It had been introduced by Lord Morpeth in 1847, with the aim or requiring every town to supply water to every house, which they could do by building their own waterworks or by liaising with water companies, and to undertake drainage, sewerage and street paving projects.
+It had been introduced by Lord Morpeth in 1847, with the aim of requiring every town to supply water to every house, which they could do by building their own waterworks or by liaising with water companies, and to undertake drainage, sewerage and street paving projects.
 Most of its grand aims were considerably watered down by the time it became law, but it established a General Board of Health, whose members were Lord Morpeth, Lord Shaftesbury, and Chadwick.
 They were later joined by Southwood Smith, who acted as a medical advisor.
 Local Boards could pay for a survey from an inspector employed by the Board, and could then proceed without the need to obtain a costly local act to authorise the work.
 Chadwick chose all of the inspectors himself, ensuring that they shared his views on glazed sewer pipes, constant water supply and arterial drainage.
 They worked enthusiastically, ensuring that districts considered comprehensive schemes for water supply, drainage and sewerage.

 Ratepayers in a district could request an inspector to attend if ten per cent of them signed a petition.
 The Board could also hold an enquiry if the death rate of a district exceeded 23 per 1000, but gauged the level of local feeling, and formed a local Board if there was support, and withdrew tactfully if there was opposition.
 By 1853, they had received requests for inspections from 284 towns, and 13 combined water supply, sewerage and drainage schemes had been completed under the legislation.
 Relationships with engineers were not always easy, with J. M. Rendel calling Chadwick's ideas "sanitary humbug" and Robert Stephenson stating that he hated the ideas of pipes, rather than brick-built sewers.
 Even Joseph Bazalgette, who went on to design London's trunk sewer network, spoke out against glazed sewer pipes.
 As time went by, there was growing opposition to what was seen as central control by the Board.
 The rift between Chadwick and Hawksley had become open hostility, and Hawksley made serious complaints against Chadwick and one of the Board's inspectors to a Select Committee of the House of Commons in 1853.
 Opposition from engineers increased, and a "Private Enterprise Society" was formed by Hawksley and James Simpson, with the intent of bringing down the Board.
 Shaftsbury, Chadwick and Southwood Smith all had to resign in 1854, and the Board did not last for long afterwards.
 Chadwick lived to see his position vindicated when the Local Government Board was established in 1871, which led to the formation of the Ministry of Health.
 Since then, it has been widely acknowledged that public health is a matter of government responsibility, working through local authorities.